jelly-liu/EOSS/README.md

 Or you can checkout eoss-shiro branch, this branch already integrated with Apache Shiro

 # About EOSS-Pure
-This is the default branch, also master branch
+This is the default branch, also master branch, just use apache shiro and ini config

 # About EOSS-Shiro Branch
 This is the EOSS completed integrated with Apache Shiro
+------------ integrated framework ------------
+--support mysql
+--support mybatis
+--support spring
+------------ funtional support ------------
 --support user[CRUD]
 ----support user-role[CRUD]
 ----support user-menu[CRUD]